KG93/3d_BEM/README.md

 Before you can compile 3d_BEM, you need to have the following software installed on your computer:

  - A C++20-compliant compiler, such as GCC 8 or higher.
- - The Qt library, version 6.0 or higher .
+ - The [Qt] library, version 6.0 or higher .
- - Eigen 3.3.9 or higher, for linear algebra operations (https://eigen.tuxfamily.org).
+ - [Eigen] 3.3.9 or higher, for linear algebra operations.
 Can be installed under Ubuntu with the following command:
 ```
  sudo apt-get install libeigen3-dev
 ```